deimosfr/mytechnotebook/docs/Servers/Databases/MySQL-MariaDB/mariadb_galera_cluster_multimaster_replication.md

 aptitude install mariadb-galera-server galera rsync openntpd
 ```

+!!! info

-{{< alert context="info" text="The rsync package is not mandatory, but necessary if you're going to use this transfer method later." />}}
+    The rsync package is not mandatory, but necessary if you're going to use this transfer method later.

 ## Configuration